Welcome to the English Department

 What's the purpose of teaching your subject?

-Our aim is to celebrate literature and writing in an inspirational and dynamic way.
-We want learners to absorb the richness of knowledge that they study within the English curriculum and become critical, evaluative and ambitious writers.
+Our intent is to celebrate literature, language and writing in an inspirational and dynamic way.
+We want learners to absorb the richness of knowledge that they study within the English curriculum and become critical, evaluative and ambitious readers and writers.
 The breadth and inclusivity of our curriculum enables all learners to engage, flourish and succeed.
-Our aim is to stretch and challenge learners and to deepen their knowledge through posing questions using the Archbishop Beck Questioning Charter.
+Our aim is to stretch and challenge all learners and to deepen their knowledge through posing questions using the Archbishop Beck Questioning Charter and increasing stickability opportunities.
 All learners are challenged throughout the breadth of the English curriculum, which builds upon fundamental skills and allows them to activate and acquire further knowledge.
 This enables learners to make connections and comparison of knowledge taught throughout their learning journey from primary school to KS3, KS4 and KS5.

 What did they learn at primary?